-Kersmarkt is an outdoor European-style market full of merry magic in the wonderful city of Holland.
+Kersmarkt is an outdoor European-style market full of merry magic in the beautiful city of Holland.
 It translates to Christmas Market in Dutch and is a classic annual affair in the Netherlands.
 They provide traditional bites, beverages, and entertainment.
 You’ll find holiday gifts from local vendors and even artisan and dog sled demonstrations.

 Each booth is historically crafted with care for this open-air scene and filled with everything from trees and wreaths to clothing and jewelry to folk art and toys.
 It’s a great place to gather and wander through the wonderful wares available.
 The Kersmarkt runs from November 20 – December 11; it’s a short and sweet time, but wonderful for family searching for that perfect Michigan Christmas.

 Afterward, head into town and sit at Big Lake Brewing for a brew at one of the best breweries in Michigan!